matias-vazquez/SistemasEmbebidos/LSE05/README.md

 ## Lab work
 ### Hardware and Fire Test
-The hardware setup, including the (Raspberry Pi 3 and the Tiny RTC i2C modules DS1307 + TC74 is shown below:
+The hardware setup, including the Raspberry Pi 3 + the Tiny RTC i2C modules DS1307 + the TC74 temperature sensor is shown below:
 ![Hardware setup](img/fig04.png)

-In your project, the Raspberry Pi must be able to communicate with booth devices.
-You can install the i2c tools to test whether the modules are fully loaded.
-To install the tools to communicate with i2c devices in Python (python-smbus) and diagnostic tools (i2c-tools).
+In your project, the Raspberry Pi must be able to communicate with both devices through the I2C protocol.
+To install the Python tools that allow I2C communication between the Raspberry Pi and hooked devices, as well as diagnostic tools, follow the next procedure:
 ```
 $ sudo apt-get install -y python-smbus i2c-tools
 ```
 Once the installation is complete, you can already test whether the modules are fully loaded:
 ```
 $ lsmod | grep i2c_
+i2c_bcm2835		16384 0
+i2c_bcm2708		16384 0
 ```
 For test the connection and find out the device address on the i2c bus, you can execute on the terminal next command:
 ```